mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Code Outline extension

-* adds a new section at the bottom of the Explorer left nav
+* adds a left nav toggle button that displays a code outline in place of the Explorer when toggled on
 * lists all the functions, classes, and methods defined in the current editor tab
 * clicking a name scrolls to it in the editor tab